Created by: Kristinn Magnusson

 - If a Compare Query is configured to use Exception management, then exMon will create exceptions for each error and variance row from the results and only send out a notification when new exceptions are found.
 Visit Configuring Exception Management (Tutorial) for more information.

 Summary email is configured in the properties pane and when enabled, will always send an email if the Compare Query finds any errors or variances when comparing the data sets.

-When we test the Compare Query using preview, we now see our email under Query Emails.
+When you test the Compare Query using preview, we now see our email under Query Emails.
 You can view the email and the Excel document attached with the email.